AhmedMo1242/SuperSafety-system/README.md

 # Integrated System for Industrial Safety Monitoring

-This repository contains the implementation and research work conducted as part of two college subjects: Seminar and Problem-Based Learning (PBL).
+This repository contains the implementation and research work conducted as part of two college subjects: Seminar and Project-Based Learning (PBL).

 ## Seminar
 In the Seminar subject, we conducted research focused on industrial safety monitoring through the integration of artificial intelligence (AI) with a mobile application.
 The seminar folder contains: